abhay-1403/VaccineLocater/README.md

 ## Technologies Used:-
 Kotlin , Android Studio
 ## Objective of the App:-
-The app is made to displays the nearest vaccination centers according to the pincode and date.
+The app is made to display the nearest vaccination centers according to the pincode and date.
 ## Android Concepts used: -
 Recycler View , Volley library
 ### Link to The API used: